 Co(ok)quinarius: Ancient Sources of Italian Cuisine

-The Age of the Heroes: Iliad, Odyssey, Aeneid, and the Origins of Western Literature
+The Age of Heroes: The Iliad, the Odyssey, the Aeneid, and the Origins of Western Literature

 Magna Graecia: Ancient Greeks in Italy